Brazilians in Ireland: Festivals and associations

-In 2024, the first Leitorado Guimarães Rosa in Ireland was launched in the University College Cork (UCC).
-The role of the leitor(a) is to promote the Portuguese language and the Brazilian culture in higher education institutions abroad.
-UCC was chosen to host the first Leitora in the country due to its long history in teaching Portuguese, being the first HEI in Ireland to offer full-BA degrees in Portuguese.
+In 2022, Casa Brasil Irlanda was founded as a cultural hub.
+In 2024, the first Leitorado Guimarães Rosa in Ireland was launched at University College Cork (UCC).
+The role of the leitor(a) is to promote the Portuguese language and Brazilian culture in higher education institutions abroad.
+UCC was chosen to host the first leitora in the country owing to its long history of teaching Portuguese, having been the first higher education institution in Ireland to offer full BA degrees in Portuguese.